 Note the “none” option.
 This is important!
 Your prospects may reject all product choices, just as they may in the marketplace.

-Discrete choice modeling advantages over traditional research approaches
+Discrete choice modeling has advantages over traditional research approaches

 A discrete choice modeling approach delivers where traditional methods fall short.
 Discrete choice models enable the researcher to discern demand for product features among selected consumer segments.
 From this, an array of products can be developed to fully address market potential.

-Discrete choice modeling techniques allow the researcher to test, in quite an efficient manner, feature combinations, and pricing outside of current marketplace offerings efficiently.
-The researcher is not limited to current-day offerings.
+Discrete choice modeling techniques allow the researcher to test, in quite an efficient manner, feature combinations, and pricing outside of current marketplace offerings.
+The researcher is not limited to current offerings.

 Discrete choice model output